Demky/1st/GitHub_Ressources/smileys.md

-Complete list of github markdown emoji/smiley markup
+Complete list of github markdown emoji/smiley markup (use CTRL+F for rapid search)
 ------